Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/env_loop.rst.txt

         Destroy(obj.GetComponent<SpriteRenderer>());
     }

-After the step of creating and fulfilling, we need tackle the re-positioning.
+After the step of creating and fulfilling, we need to tackle the re-positioning.
 We first check if the camera has passed the edge of either the left-most child or the right-most child and re-position the children object accordingly.

-.. important:: Beware that since the position of each child has been specified using the center of the object, when performing the calculations, we need to deduct or add half object with to reach the left-most or right-most boundary.
+.. important:: Beware that since the position of each child has been specified using the centre of the object when performing the calculations, we need to deduct or add half object with to reach the left-most or right-most boundary.

 .. code-block:: C#